kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 }
 ```

-In the resulting JavaScript, `_extend` is a polyfill Babel introduces for cases where [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) is unavailable.
+In the resulting JavaScript, `_extends` is a polyfill Babel introduces for cases where [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) is unavailable.

 ## Conclusion